Music Education in Ghent, 800–1559

 Auditorium, Maene Workshop & Museum

 Concentrating on historic performance and bringing to the public a richer understanding of composers their works has been the focus of Wim Van Moerbeke.
-Born in Bruges, into a musical family, he received his first lessons from his mother before entering the conservatory of Brugge.
+Born in Bruges into a musical family, he received his first lessons from his mother before entering the conservatory of Brugge.
 At the age of nine, Wim gave his first recital, thus starting his European career.
 He has played concerts in Bolivar Hall (London), Concertgebouw (Brugge), Bijloke (Gent), Museu Oscar Niemeyer, Capela Santa Maria, and Teatro Guaira (Curitiba, Brasil), has been showcased in festivals such as Piano à Levens and Lisztomanias Chateauroux (France), and has collaborated with musicians such as Alexandre Razera (viola, concertmaster of Capela Santa Maria), Angelo Martins (violin, concertmaster of Teatro Guaira), and Olga Paschenko (pianoforte).
-Wim is passionate about his collection of historic pianos, among which a 1792 Henry fils square, 1834 & 1901 Erard grands, and a circa 1818 Joseph Böhm grand on which Wim recorded his first CD. www.wimvanmoerbeke.be
+Wim is passionate about his collection of historic pianos, including a 1792 Henry fils square, 1834 & 1901 Erard grands, and a circa 1818 Joseph Böhm grand on which Wim recorded his first CD. www.wimvanmoerbeke.be